 2.5 Disbanded or Removed Teams

-The captain of a disbanded or removed team will not be permitted to captain in the following ozfortress seasonal league.
+The captain of a disbanded or removed team will receive a tier two infraction.
 Administrators will subject future applications from a disbanded or removed team to a closer review.
 In some instances, players may be banned from captaining teams in the future.

 To avoid penalty, captains and/or team members should approach League Administrators at the first sign of trouble to determine a solution.

 Teams may transfer in players on a weekly basis.
 The transfer application must be submitted by the match deadline of a round to be eligible for play in the following round.
 View how to apply for a transfer here.

 Teams will only be able to increase the size of their roster throughout the season to the roster limit of ten players.
 Teams with ten players or more may not increase their roster size through transfers unless enough players have been transferred out of their team to put their roster size under the limit.

 Weeks 6 is the final week for transfers.
 Administrators reserve the right to deny transfer applications.
 Transfers will be approved by administrators no later than Saturday at 11:59 PM.